 However, since the wax is applied directly to the skin, it may irritate a person with sensitive skin.
 Also, the wax might contain resins, preservatives, and synthetic fragrances, which can cause adverse reactions, such as rashes or itchiness.

 If the damage is severe, the skin may become excessively pink or red.
 The skin may also bleed.
 Moreover, if the wax is extremely hot, your skin may get burned, resulting in pain, irritation, and scabbing that can take weeks to recover.
 The irritated or burnt area may leave a long-standing mark as well which may be difficult to treat.
 Repeated waxing may strip off skin barrier, making it sensitive over a period of time, resulting in thinning of skin and early aging.

 Note: Waxing is not recommended for people who are undergoing chemical peels or have highly sensitive skin.
-If you are getting your brows waxed, make sure you get it done by a skilled esthetician.
+If you are getting your brows waxed, make sure you get it done by a skilled esthetician in a trusted beauty salon.

 Unlike waxing, eyebrow threading involves more precise control while shaping your brows.
 It can remove even tiniest hairs and is suitable for people with sensitive skin.
 Read on to find out more about the procedure.